This six-story building is triangular in shape and creates an active heart for the business school community.

-The renovation of this building located in the heart of campus features lecture halls, state-of-the-art classrooms, offices, and collaboration space.
+The renovation of this building located in the heart of campus features lecture halls, active learning classrooms, offices, and collaboration space.

 The Academic Learning Commons serves the university and the Delmarva community by supporting a series of distinct programmatic needs under a single roof.